anybox/anybox.buildbot.odoo/README.rst

    changes detected by the buildmaster.
  * watch = LINES: a list of VCS locations to watch for changes (all occurrences of this buildout will be rebuilt/retested if any change in them).
-If you use a VCS buildout type, you need to register here to build if the buildout itself has changed in the remote VCS.
+If you use a VCS buildout type, you need to register it here also to build if the buildout itself has changed in the remote VCS.
  * build-for = LINES: a list of software combinations that this buildout should be run against.
-Takes the form of a software name (currently "postgresql" only) and a version requirement (see included example and docstrings in ``anybox.buildout.openerp.version`` for format)
+Takes the form of a software name (currently "postgresql" only) and a version requirement (see included example and docstrings in ``anybox.buildout.openerp.version`` for format).
+See also "slave capabilities" below.
- * build_requires: build will happen only on slaves meeting the requirements.
+ * build_requires: build will happen only on slaves meeting the requirements (see also "slaves capabilities" below)
+   Some known use-cases:

+   + dependencies on additional software or services (LibreOffice server, postgis, functional testing frameworks)
+   + access to private source code repositories
+   + network topology conditions, such as quick access to real-life database dumps.
  * db_template: the template the database will be built with.
 Intended for preload of PostgreSQL extensions, such as postgis, but can be used for testing data as well.
 Should be paired with a conventional